MaxLuxs/Flagship/README.md

   <b>Flagship</b> is a modern, robust, and universal <b>Kotlin Multiplatform (KMP)</b> library for <b>Feature Flags</b>, <b>Feature Toggles</b>, <b>A/B Testing</b>, and <b>Remote Configuration</b>.
 </p>

+> ⚠️ **Note**: This library is currently in active development.
+The API may change in future versions.
+Use at your own risk.

 <p align="center">
   It is designed to be <b>backend-agnostic</b>, supporting Firebase Remote Config, custom REST APIs, and local evaluations out of the box.
 </p>